efildriew/starterkit-frontend-m3/Readme.md

 ## Backlog

-List of other features outside of the MVPs scope
+List of other features outside of the MVPs scop:

 Payment options: be able to set up Paypal/credit card account for my part of the journey to be charged